CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/upload.md

 It could mean:

-- You haven't zipped (more than) one of the file(s) specified in the `level.json`
+- You haven't zipped (more than) one of the file(s) specified in the `level.json`.
-- You zipped the folder
+- You zipped the folder.
-- The file path(s) in the `level.json` file is (are) wrong
+- The file path(s) in the `level.json` file is (are) wrong.

-Check all three of them before uploading again
+Check all three of them before uploading again.

 ::: danger

 Capitals or not will also mess up the problem.
 Make sure the path's names are exactly what the files are named.
 This is also why we recommend you only use lower-case letters for the file name.
 Also, **do not** use special characters.

 CytoidIO cannot detect if you also have the necessary resources for your **storyboard**.
-And because just missing an image will make the storyboard unplayable, **you really should double-check when you're uploading a storyboard chart that contains images (sprites)**
+And because just missing an image will make the storyboard unplayable, **you really should double-check when you're uploading a storyboard chart that contains images (sprites).**

 :::